Series: Supermarket Sweep

 - Title Drop: See Catch Phrase, above.

-- Transatlantic Equivalent: Two UK runs from 1993-2001 and 2007 on ITV, then Challenge TV, both hosted by Dale Winton, plus an Australian version produced by Reg Grundy (and as per Grundy tradition, using a similar set [at first]) and airing on the Nine Network from 1992-1994, hosted by former Australian Price is Right host Ian Turpie, as well as a Canadian version hosted by Tino Monte, airing on Global from 1992-1995.
+- Transatlantic Equivalent: There were two UK runs from 1993-1999 and 2007 on ITV, then Challenge TV, both hosted by Dale Winton.
+An Australian version produced by Reg Grundy (and as per Grundy tradition, using a similar set [at first]) that aired on the Nine Network from 1992-1994, hosted by former Australian Price is Right host Ian Turpie.
+And a Canadian version hosted by Tino Monte, airing on Global from 1992-1995.